Kraken (roller coaster): Reception

 The Orlando Sentinel commended the ride for "perfect timing and keeping folks guessing", giving the ride ratings of 4 out of 5 for both thrill and theming.
 Sentinel reporter Dewayne Bevil ranks the ride at number 7 in his Top 50 Orlando Theme Park Attractions list.
 Although it was reported that the ride would be more exciting than The Incredible Hulk at the nearby Islands of Adventure theme park, Mike Thomas of the Sentinel concluded that "Hulk clobbers the competition", with Kraken taking the number two spot.
 In an interview for the Los Angeles Times, Jerry Dane of the Florida Coaster Club described the floorless experience like "you are hung out there open and free".
 Dane also commended the ride's ability to provide different, yet equally good experiences in a variety of seats.
 In 2012, Kraken was featured on the Travel Channel TV series Insane Coaster Wars, and received first place in the public-voted "Wrong Way Up" category.
 Theme Park Review's Robb Alvey shared the view that Kraken was better than the competition which included Dollywood's Wild Eagle and Dorney Park & Wildwater Kingdom's Hydra the Revenge.

 In Amusement Today's annual Golden Ticket Awards, Kraken was ranked in the top 50 steel roller coasters numerous times since its opening.
-It debuted on the poll at position 48 in 2003, peaked at position 23 in 2004, before it off the poll in 2009.
+It debuted on the poll at position 48 in 2003, peaked at position 23 in 2004, before it fell off the poll in 2009.

 Early reception to Kraken Unleashed was mixed, with theme park enthusiasts noting long dispatch times as the main detractor.
 Overall VR experience seemed to be positive, however.